-Up to a point - yes.
-Moore's law predicts that processor speed and memory both double about every 1.5 years.
-Over 30 years, that's a factor of about a million!
+- Up to a point yes.
+Moore's law predicts that number of transistors on a die roughly doubles every 1.5 years.
+Until recently, that meant doubling processor speed and memory.
+(Over 30 years, that's a factor of about a million!) - But ...

-• But ...